geelark-tech/geelark-openapi/docs/en/Browser API/Automation/Custom Task/Create_custom_task.md

 ## Interface Description

-First, call the custom process query interface to obtain the browser&#039;s custom task process, and then create the task using the process ID.
+First, call the custom process query interface to obtain the browser's custom task process, and then create the task using the process ID.

 ## Request URL